borango/borango.github.io/drafts/maru-purchase-preliminary-agreement.md

    The Seller will sell the Boat to the company once the Buyers create it.
 The Buyers agree to set up this company to buy the Boat.

 2. **Price**
-   The price for the Boat is TWELVE THOUSAND EUROS (€12,000), to be paid in full when we sign the final sales agreement.
+   The price for the Boat is TWELVE THOUSAND EUROS (€12,000), to be paid in full when we sign the final sales agreement, and before the Buyers move the boat.

 3. **Setting Up the Company**
    The Buyers will take all steps needed to create the company until end of May, 2025.

 4. **Personal Promise**
-   If the company isn't created for any reason, or if the company doesn't complete the purchase, Paolo and Omar personally promise to buy the Boat themselves under the same terms and price in this agreement.
+   If the company isn't created for any reason, or if the company doesn't complete the purchase, Paolo and Omar personally promise to buy the Boat themselves under the same terms in this agreement.

 5. **Deposit**
    (no deposit)